jdbeutel/ics699-docs/finalReport/finalReport.md

 should imagine that my email had arrived in their own in-box, and then click the link in it.

+The invitation effectively verifies that the new user has access to the email to which it was sent.
+Different users are not allowed to have the same email address, so if an address has already accepted an invitation, then the user must login with the already-registered password instead.

 ### Registration ###